Frequently Asked Questions - Takacat Inflatable Boats and Catamarans

 Takacat inflatables can be stored either inflated or in a storage case.
 When stored in a bag, the bag must be dry.
 Take this opportunity to give your Takacat boat a good cleaning.

 If being left inflated it's best to cover your Takacat inflatable catamaran.
 In high temperatures you will need to let some air out of the tubes to avoid over expansion.
-In the heat of the day you don't want your main tubes not to exceed 3psi or 10psi for the air deck floor.
+In the heat of the day, you don't want your main tubes to exceed 3psi or 10psi for the air deck floor.

 Boat launching and retrieval